 Whether you are looking for a low-key petting zoo near you or a more exotic experience with wild animals, there's no shortage of places on Long Island where children can interact with nature's noble creatures.
-If they want to, Long Island kids can do everything from feed a giraffe to visit with an alpaca, and even ride a safari train.
+If they want to, Long Island kids can do everything from feed a giraffe to visit an alpaca and even ride a safari train.

 Center for Science Teaching and Learning – Rockville Centre

-Many of the animals in the live animal exhibit were illegally smuggled and seized by government officials.
+Many of the animals in the live animal exhibit at CSTL were illegally smuggled and seized by government officials.
 These include a variety of reptiles, amphibians, invertebrates, birds, and mammals.
-More traditional animals on display include goats, parrots, owls, and even a working honeybee hive.
-The exhibit reopened July 1, along with the center’s new dinosaurs! exhibit.
-Check its website for updated information.
+More traditional animals on display include goats, parrots, and owls.

 Norman J. Levy Park – Merrick